rcc-navin-velazco/Lab4/README.md

 - Right now you should be reading this project in my GitHub page.

-- What you will do, is download the this project as a zip.
+- What you will do, is download this project as a zip.

 - Click on the green button and the at bottom there should be download zip.
 Click it!

 ![alt text](images/image.png)

 - Once you have done that, go to downloads right click and extract the folder
+- You should not see an uncompressed folder called lab4-master.
+This folder is folder where you will be making changes.

 ![alt text](images/image2.png)